xcart/xcart-docs/_pages/kb_en/modules/antifraud.md

 ![af-installed.png]({{site.baseurl}}/attachments/ref_6oaerFUv/af-installed.png)

-The addon settings are devided into 3 tabs.
+The addon settings are divided into 3 tabs.
 You need to set up all of them:

 1. Settings
    ![af-settings-1.png]({{site.baseurl}}/attachments/ref_6oaerFUv/af-settings-1.png)